Surya-Ray1/Credit-Card-Fraud-Analysis/README.md

 - Challenge: Encountered storage limitations when creating clusters.
 - Solution: Refreshed and created new clusters as a workaround.
 4. Python Module Support in dbt
-- Challenge: this error occur when I try to use python model with locally hsot postgres
+- Challenge: this error occur when I try to use python model with locally host postgres
-- Solution: to solve it, there is only 4 services like Databricks, SNowflake compatible with python dbt model
+- Solution: to solve it, there is only 4 services like Databricks, Snowflake compatible with python dbt model
 5. File Naming in Medallion Architecture
-I want to implement different prefix to indicate the file is what medla layer or data mart. when I created table (mount my S3 in databricks workspace for example), databricks has its own way of filename creation for storing data.
-I found that it is due to unity catalog features.Below is sample naming from my custom S3 setup and auto created S3 in databricks (databricks data is managed by unity catalog causing not lenient/custom naming convention when saving table/data)
+I want to implement different prefix to indicate the file is what media layer or data mart.
+When I created table (mount my S3 in Databricks workspace for example), Databricks has its own way of filename creation for storing data.
+I found that it is due to unity catalog features.
+Below is sample naming from my custom S3 setup and auto created S3 in Databricks (Databricks data is managed by unity catalog causing not lenient/custom naming convention when saving table/data)

 ```
 Desired S3: bronze-cctransaction-example.s3.ap-southeast-5.amazonaws.com/mongo/ap-southeast-5/creditcard_trx/bronze/year=2020/month=01/day=01/part-00000-.gz.parquet

-Databricks S3: s3://s3-databricks-dbt-stack-bucket/unity-catalog/3559579205239172/__unitystorage/catalogs/810fd750-cd69-44f2-b91e-a6c14cde8fd9/tables/6e6f9b96-8755-4ab1-b2b4-e1276077bf57
+Databricks S3: s3://s3-Databricks-dbt-stack-bucket/unity-catalog/3559579205239172/__unitystorage/catalogs/810fd750-cd69-44f2-b91e-a6c14cde8fd9/tables/6e6f9b96-8755-4ab1-b2b4-e1276077bf57
 ```

-I have thought about three possible workaround to this problem:
+I have thought about three possible workarounds to this problem:
 - option 1 - do every transformation in dbt
--- benefit - utilize storage in databricks environment although filename almost not human readable, it can be considered as different layer as S3 treated file as object i also manuever the data to see if i have control and it looks like i can still managed the encryption key type, Lifecyle and other governance thingy
+-- benefit - utilize storage in Databricks environment although filename almost not human readable, it can be considered as different layer as S3 treated file as object.
+I also explored the bucket in Databricks to see if i have control and it looks like i can still managed the encryption key type, Lifecyle and other governance thingy
-- option 2 - create external table in databricks.
+- option 2 - create external table in Databricks.
 I have googled and some folks said to use 'location_root' in dbt model's config.
 It means that the 'location_root' specify will be save file changes.
 -- benefit - i can managed the naming prefix at specified store location
-- option 3 - use databricks workspace with only pyspark with no dbt.
+- option 3 - use Databricks workspace with only pyspark with no dbt.
 -- benefit - I can easily write in custom name and place for storage

-For this project, I selected the first option as I would like to utilize databricks and dbt to upmost possible.
-Although the filenaming is predetermined by unity catalog, I believe as table/materialzed is stored as different object, it is still in accordance to medallion layer
+For this project, I selected the first option as I would like to utilize Databricks and dbt to upmost possible.
+Although the file naming is predetermined by unity catalog, I believe as table/materialized is stored as different object, it is still in accordance to medallion layer

 ## 🎓 Conclusion